Colin-b/pytest_httpx/README.md

 ### How requests are selected

-Default matching is performed on the full URL, query parameters included and the HTTP method.

-Request original order is kept while appending to the list.
+You can add criteria so that requests will be returned only in case of a more specific matching.

-#### Providing URL
+#### Matching on URL

-URL can either be a string, a python re.Pattern instance or a httpx.URL instance.
+`url` parameter can either be a string, a python re.Pattern instance or a httpx.URL instance.

+Matching is performed on the full URL, query parameters included.

+#### Matching on HTTP method

+`method` parameter must be a string.
+It will be upper cased so it can be provided lower cased.

+Matching is performed on equality.